Jeremie-Beucler/PCBS_spider_bias/README.md

 3) The data are stored in a *.xpd* file in the folder Data.

-Thanks to a simple loop seen in class, I was able to anticipate a possible mistake while entering the arguments.
+Thanks to a simple loop seen in class and put at the beginning of the code, it was possible to anticipate a possible mistake of the person using the program when he or she was entering the arguments.

 ```
 if len(sys.argv) < 3 or len(sys.argv) > 3: